Clunes (Vic.)

 Clunes has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the Clunes (Vic.) statistical area (Lv2) is estimated to be around 1,805 as of November 2025.
-This represents a decrease of 39 people since the 2021 Census, which reported a population of 1,844.
-The current resident population is estimated at 1,691 based on AreaSearch's analysis of the latest ERP data release by the ABS in June 2024 and validation of an additional 28 new addresses since the Census date.
+The population of the suburb of Clunes (Vic.) is estimated to be around 1,807 as of February 2026.
+This figure reflects a decrease of 37 people since the 2021 Census, which reported a population of 1,844 people.
+The current resident population estimate is 1,691, derived from AreaSearch's analysis of the latest ERP data release by the ABS in June 2024 and an additional 29 validated new addresses since the Census date.
 This results in a population density ratio of 12.0 persons per square kilometer.
-Overseas migration was the primary driver of population growth in recent periods.
+The primary driver of population growth in recent periods has been overseas migration.

-AreaSearch's projections for the area are based on ABS/Geoscience Australia figures released in 2024, using 2022 as the base year.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023 with adjustments made through weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using a weighted aggregation method to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the Clunes (Vic.)
-(SA2) is expected to experience a population increase just below the median for locations outside capital cities, with an anticipated growth of 135 persons by 2041, reflecting an 8.6% total gain over the 17-year period.
+Future population trends suggest an increase just below the median of Australia's non-metropolitan areas, with the suburb expected to grow by 126 persons to 2041, reflecting a total increase of 7.7% over the 17 years.

 Frequently Asked Questions - Population